British Columbia Highway 5: Coquihalla Highway

-The section of highway between Merritt and Kamloops is 72 km long.
-After exiting Merritt the highway climbs up a long steep hill towards another highpoint – the Surrey Lake Summit – It pass through three interchanges along this section.
-A diamond interchange at Exit 336 provides an important turn off to Logan Lake on Highway 97D and Lac le Jeune.
-Shortly after the junction it descends into the city of Kamloops where it meets Highways 1 and 97 at a trumpet interchange.
+The section of highway, between Merritt and Kamloops, is 72 km long.
+After exiting Merritt, the highway climbs up a long, steep hill toward another high point, the Surrey Lake Summit.
+It passes through three interchanges along this section.
+A diamond interchange at Exit 336 provides an important turnoff to Logan Lake on Highway 97D and Lac le Jeune.
+Shortly after the junction, the highway descends into the city of Kamloops, where it meets Highways 1 and 97 at a trumpet interchange; it marks the northern terminus of the Coquihalla Highway section of Highway 5.